 When your family’s future, assets, and care responsibilities are on the line because of an incapacity, you need seasoned, strategic representation.
 That’s where an Oklahoma City guardianship lawyer can step in.

-At Bundy Law, we help clients protect their vulnerable loved ones while managing the estate of those who need guardianship.
+At Bundy, we help clients protect their vulnerable loved ones while managing the estate of those who need guardianship.

-At Bundy Law, we’re a team of seasoned trial and appellate lawyers dedicated to delivering sophisticated, client-centered representation in complex family and guardianship matters.
+At Bundy, we’re a team of seasoned trial and appellate lawyers dedicated to delivering sophisticated, client-centered representation in complex family and guardianship matters.
 With decades of combined experience, our firm has earned a reputation for strategic excellence, courtroom talent, and unwavering professionalism.

 Our partners are frequently sought out by peers and judges for their legal knowledge, insights, and leadership within the legal community.
-Our experienced attorneys also hold memberships in the American Academy of Matrimonial Lawyers (AAML) and the Association of Family and Conciliation Courts (AFCC), reflecting our proficiency in family law and guardianship disputes.
+Our experienced Oklahoma City family law attorneys also hold memberships in the American Academy of Matrimonial Lawyers (AAML) and the Association of Family and Conciliation Courts (AFCC), reflecting our proficiency in family law and guardianship disputes.

 Guardianship is a legal tool designed to protect those who can’t manage their own affairs because of age, disability, or incapacity.
-With 81% of guardians being family members and 1.3 million disabled people under guardianship in the US, it’s no wonder that 22 recommendations were recently introduced to ensure guardianship reform and monitoring.
+Around 85% of guardians are family members, and 1.3 million disabled people are under guardianship in the US.
+The primary statutes related to Oklahoma guardianship laws are Oklahoma Statute Title 30, 1-101, and the subsequent sections.

 Some key aspects of Oklahoma City guardianship laws include:

-At Bundy Law, we approach every matter with a wealth preservation mindset, ensuring compliance with fiduciary duties while safeguarding the interests of the ward.
+At Bundy, we approach every matter with a wealth preservation mindset, remaining in compliance with fiduciary duties while safeguarding the interests of the ward.

 Each guardianship situation brings unique legal, emotional, and logistical considerations, and not all guardianship cases are created equal.
 Our firm has a depth of experience in high-stakes, high-complexity situations involving: